Dennis Pitta: 2012

-Pitta would have an even better season in 2012.
-In the Ravens' season opener against the division rival Cincinnati Bengals, Pitta caught 5 passes for 73 yards and a touchdown, with Flacco targeting him 10 times.
-He led the Ravens in receiving as they blew out the Bengals 44-13.

-In Week 3, the Ravens faced the team that ended their Super Bowl chances the previous season; the New England Patriots.
-Pitta contributed with five catches and 50 yards, as well as a touchdown, which he scored by hurdling New England safety Steve Gregory.
-The Ravens got their redemption with a 31-30 victory.

-By October, he was the starting tight end in front of Ed Dickson.
-Pitta's production began to decline until Week 10, where he had five catches for 67 yards and a touchdown in a 55-20 routing of the Oakland Raiders.

-Two weeks later, Pitta caught six passes for 42 yards and the Ravens' only touchdown in a 16-13 overtime win over the San Diego Chargers.

-Pitta had five catches for 46 yards and a touchdown in a Week 14 loss to the Washington Redskins.

-During Week 15, in a game versus the AFC-leading Denver Broncos, Pitta had what was arguably the best moment of his career.
-Towards the end of the game, he caught a short pass from Flacco and broke three tackles to complete a 61-yard highlight-reel touchdown.
-Pitta finished the game with 7 catches for 125 yards and two scores, but the Ravens were still defeated 34-17.
-His other touchdown was just as impressive, as he caught the ball, somersaulted backwards and stood up in the endzone without being touched by a single Bronco defender.
+During Week 15, in a game versus the AFC-leading Denver Broncos, Pitta caught a short pass from Flacco and broke three tackles to complete a 61-yard touchdown towards the end of the game.
+Pitta finished the game with seven catches for 125 yards and two scores, but the Ravens were still defeated 34–17.

-At the end of the regular season, Pitta's stats were some of Baltimore's best offensively.
-He had caught 61 passes for 669 yards and seven touchdowns, nearly doubling his stats from 2011.
+In the 2012 season, Pitta appeared in 16 games and made five starts.
+He recorded 61 passes for 669 yards and seven touchdowns.

-In the 2013 playoffs, Dennis Pitta shined.
-In the Wildcard round against the Indianapolis Colts, he caught two passes for 27 yards and a 20-yard touchdown.
-In both the Divisional round against the Broncos and the Championship game against the Patriots, Pitta had 55 yards apiece, scoring a touchdown in the latter.
-In Super Bowl XLVII, despite starting the game behind Ed Dickson, Pitta caught four balls for 26 yards and a touchdown to help lead the Ravens to a 34-31 victory over the 49ers.
+In the 2012–13 playoffs, against the Indianapolis Colts in the Wild Card Round, he caught two passes for 27 yards, including a 20-yard touchdown.
+In both the Divisional Round against the Denver Broncos and the AFC Championship against the New England Patriots, Pitta had 55 yards apiece, scoring a touchdown in the latter.
+In Super Bowl XLVII, despite starting the game behind Ed Dickson, Pitta caught four balls for 26 yards and a touchdown to help lead the Ravens to a 34–31 victory over the 49ers.
 He finished the playoffs with 14 catches, 163 yards and three touchdowns.
+He was ranked 100th by his fellow players on the NFL Top 100 Players of 2013.